Using Mirrors for Repositories

 The position of wildcards within a comma separated list of repository identifiers is not important as the wildcards defer to further processing and explicit includes or excludes stop the processing, overruling any wildcard match.

-When you use the advanced syntax and configure multiple mirrors, keep in mind that their declaration order matters.
+When you use the advanced syntax and configure multiple mirrors, the declaration order matters.
 When Maven looks for a mirror of some repository, it first checks for a mirror whose <mirrorOf> exactly matches the repository identifier.
 If no direct match is found, Maven picks the first mirror declaration that matches according to the rules above (if any).
 Hence, you may influence match order by changing the order of the definitions in the settings.xml

 Examples: